St. Mary's Church (New Haven, Connecticut)

 For 135 years, from 1886 until their departure in December 2021, St. Mary's parish had been run by friars of the Dominican Order.
-In 2021, priests from the archdiocese were assigned as part of major restructuring of parishes in New Haven.
-In 2018, the parish of St. Mary had previously merged with the nearby parish of St. Joseph as part of an earlier restructuring; both church buildings remain open for regularly schedule worship as part of the consolidated Saint Mary Parish.
+In 2021, priests from the archdiocese were assigned to Saint Mary Parish as part of second major restructuring of parishes in New Haven.
+On July 1, 2023, all parishes within the city of New Haven were formally merged into Saint Mary Parish to form Blessed Michael McGivney Parish.
+In 2018, the parish of St. Mary had previously merged with nearby St. Joseph Parish as part of an earlier diocesan-wide restructuring.

+The churches constituting the city-wide parish include: Saints Aeden and Brendan Church, Saint Anthony Church, Saint Francis Church, Saint Joseph Church, Saint Mary Church, Saint Michael Church (Italian), Saint Thomas Moore Chapel at Yale, Saint Martin de Porres Church, and Saint Stanislaus Church (Polish).
+Saint Bernadette Church, though within the city of New Haven, is part of St. Pio of Pietrelcina Parish of East Haven, Connecticut.
+A separate Eastern Catholic parish of Saint Michael, part of the Ukrainian Eparchy of Stamford, also exists within New Haven.

 St. Mary's

 In the summer of 1827, Irish immigrants working the Enfield Falls Canal at Windsor Locks sent to New York for a priest to tend to one of their number who had fallen grievously ill.
 Vicar general John Power responded.
 Learning of the large number of Catholics in the area, he returned again in October.
 From there he went to New Haven, and having missed the boat for New York, stayed over.
 It being Sunday, a group of Catholics requested use of a small chapel on the Long Wharf, and being refused next resorted to a barroom.
 Benches were brought in and blankets hung to obscure the view while Mass was said.

 On July 14, 1829, R.D.
 Woodley of Providence arrived from Hartford and said Mass and administered the sacraments in a barn at the corner of Chapel and Chestnut Streets, called at the time "Sliny's Corner".
 In August of that year, Bernard O'Cavanaugh arrived in Hartford as the first resident priest in Connecticut.
 He made periodic visits to New Haven, where he celebrated Mass in the house of a Mr. Newman.
 James Fitton from Hartford was delayed saying midnight Mass in 1831 when his horse gave out four miles from town and he had to walk the rest of the way.

 In September 1832 James McDermot was assigned as assistant to Fitton at Hartford, but not long after was appointed to New Haven.
 This also entailed mission stations at Bridgeport, Waterbury, Derby, Norwalk, Danbury, Meriden, Middletown, Goshen, Tariffville, and other places.
 The congregation at New Haven numbered about 200.